oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 PASSED
 ```

-Example output when running on Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) for the decomposition of 8 matrices 409600 times (each matrix consisting of 256*256 complex numbers):
+Example output when running on Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) for the decomposition of 8 matrices 409600 times (each matrix consisting of 32*32 real numbers):

 ```
 Device name: pac_s10 : Intel PAC Platform (pac_f100000)
-Generating 8 random complex matrices of size 256x256 Running QR decomposition of 8 matrices 819200 times Total duration:   888.077 s
+Generating 8 random real matrices of size 32x32 Compution the Cholesky decomposition of 8 matrices 819200 times Total duration:   30.58 s
-Throughput: 7.37954k matrices/s
+Throughput: 214.31k matrices/s
 Verifying results on matrix 0
 1
 2